 The proposed bill, Substitute Bill No. 5388, aims to amend the fishing and hunting rights of certain Native American tribes in Connecticut.
 It repeals Section 47-65a of the general statutes and introduces new provisions effective October 1, 2025.
-Under the new law, any Indian may hunt or trap wild birds and quadrupeds, as well as fish, on their tribe's reservation without a license, adhering to regulations set by the council and any seasonal or bag limits established by law.
-Additionally, the bill modifies the criteria for obtaining a private land deer permit, reducing the minimum size of the reservation from 250 acres to 10 acres, and limits the issuance of permits to one per season for each Indian.
+Under the new law, any Indian may hunt or trap wild birds and quadrupeds, as well as fish, on their tribe's reservation without needing a license, while still adhering to regulations set by the council and any seasonal or bag limits established by law.
+Additionally, the bill modifies the size requirement for tribal reservations from "two hundred fifty" acres to "ten" acres for the issuance of a private land deer permit, which allows the use of various hunting methods from November 1 to December 31 each year.

-Furthermore, the bill establishes a new ceremonial taking permit that allows any Indian to take an animal specimen on state lands for ceremonial purposes, without a fee.
-This permit is restricted to one taking per individual and only for species that are otherwise permissible to take on state lands.
-The overall intent of the bill is to enhance the rights of Native American tribes regarding hunting and fishing while ensuring compliance with specific regulations.
+Furthermore, the bill establishes a new ceremonial taking permit that allows any Indian to take an animal specimen on state lands for ceremonial purposes, with no associated fee.
+This permit is limited to one specimen and can only be for species that are otherwise permissible to take on state lands.
+The changes aim to enhance the rights of Native American tribes regarding hunting and fishing while ensuring compliance with existing regulations.

 File No. 714: 47-65a